verrazzano/docs/content/en/docs/customize/opensearch.md

           - org.opensearch.plugin:opensearch-anomaly-detection:2.2.0.0
   ```
 {{< alert title="NOTE" color="warning" >}}
- - Your environment must be able to connect to internet to access the provided plugin URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plugin.
+ - Your environment must be able to connect to the internet to access the provided plugin URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plugin.
 Plugin installation will fail if it is not able to fetch the remote plugin.
+If there is any error during plugin installation, OS pods(one per deployment) will get into CrashLoopBackOff state.
+You can check the logs to know the exact reason of failure.
+In case of internet issue, you might see SocketException or UnknownHostException exceptions in the logs.
+Please make sure pods are connected to the internet to resolve this issue.
- - Adding new plugin in the plugins.installList or removing the plugin from the installList will result in restarting the OpenSearch related pods.
+ - Adding new plugin in the plugins.installList or removing the plugin from the plugins.installList will result in restarting the OpenSearch related pods.
  - Major, minor, and patch plugin versions must match OpenSearch major, minor, and patch versions in order to be compatible.
 For example, plugins versions 2.3.0.x are compatible only with OpenSearch version 2.3.0.
 {{< /alert >}}